pypa/pipx/docs/installation.md

 >
 > `user_data_dir()`, `user_cache_dir()` and `user_log_dir()` resolve to appropriate platform-specific user data, cache and log directories.
 > See the [platformdirs documentation](https://platformdirs.readthedocs.io/en/latest/api.html#platforms) for details.

+### Global installation

+Pipx also comes with a `--global` argument which helps to execute actions in global scope which exposes the app to all system users.
+By default the global binary location is set to `/usr/local/bin` and can be overridden with the environment variable `PIPX_GLOBAL_BIN_DIR`.
+Default global manual page location is `/usr/local/share/man`.
+This can be overridden with environment variable `PIPX_GLOBAL_MAN_DIR`.
+Finally, default global virtual environment location is `/opt/pipx`, can be overridden with environment variable `PIPX_GLOBAL_HOME`.

+Note that `--global` argument is not supported on Windows.

 ## Upgrade pipx